edgedb/edgedb/docs/intro/instances.rst

   $ edgedb instance create my_instance --version 6.1
   $ edgedb instance create my_instance --version nightly

-We can execute a query against our new instance with ``edgedb query``.
+We can execute a query against our new instance with :gelcmd:`query`.
 Specify which instance to connect to by passing an instance name into the ``-I`` flag.

 .. code-block:: bash